BingyuMao/BingyuMao.github.io/images/FAVICON_GUIDE.md

 # Favicon Emoji Guide

-## How to Change Your Favicon Emoji
+## How to Change Emoji

-Your favicon is an emoji!
+The current favicon is an emoji!
 To change it:

 1. Open `images/favicon.svg` in any text editor
 2. Find the line with `<text>⭐</text>`